stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 And then add this simple implementation to the `Luhn.Internal` module.
-Remember to expose this function in the `module` clause.
+Remember to expose this function in the `module` clause:

 ```haskell
 fromDigits :: [Integer] -> Integer